 - Separate the meat mixture into four, quarter-pound portions.
 Then, flatten with your hands to form patties about ¾-inches thick and place on a large plate.

 - Grill burgers about 4 minutes per side or until the internal temperature reaches 160°F on an instant read thermometer or iGrill thermometer.

 - Remove from heat to a fresh plate or platter and allow to rest for a few minutes before serving.

 - Serve on low FODMAP gluten-free hamburger buns or bun alternative (see options below).
-Top with tzatziki, lettuce, cucumber, and tomato and serve with your favorite sides, like my low FODMAP Air Fryer French Fries with Homemade Ketchup or Air Fryer Red Potatoes.
+Top with tzatziki, lettuce, cucumber, and tomato and serve with your favorite sides, like my Low FODMAP Air Fryer French Fries with Low FODMAP Ketchup or Low FODMAP Air Fryer Red Potatoes.

-- Lettuce (try green leaf, iceburg, or butter lettuce)
+- Lettuce (try green leaf, iceberg, or butter lettuce)